Soil Salinization Causes & How To Prevent And Manage It

 - Apply fertilizers rationally, as an overuse of certain chemicals promote salinization.

-EOS Crop Monitoring may assist the process of reducing soil salinity.
+EOSDA Crop Monitoring may assist the process of reducing soil salinity.
 Shallow-rooted plants may not reach subsoil moisture, and extra subsoil moisture may induce salinity.
-EOS Crop Monitoring provides reports on surface soil moisture and root-zone moisture, facilitating the choice of crops for planting in the exact areas.
+EOSDA Crop Monitoring provides reports on surface soil moisture and root-zone moisture, facilitating the choice of crops for planting in the exact areas.

 Vegetation maps show the current difference in vegetation health dividing the field by zones.
 Detecting insufficient crop growth, farmers can distribute fertilizer application depending on the area’s need, putting more where vegetation is low and less where vegetation is high.
 This way, they avoid excessive fertilization and reduce costs.